Mast cell leukemia: Biochemistry

 Total serum tryptase is elevated in mast cell leukemia.
 Normal total (alpha + beta) serum tryptase is approximately 6 micro g/L (range 0 to 11 micro g/L).
 Values of several hundred micro g/L are characteristic of mast cell leukemia.
 Plasma and urinary histamine levels are frequently elevated in mast cell leukemia.
 Histidine decarboxylase (HDC) is the enzyme that catalyzes the reaction which produces histamine from histidine.
 Measurement of histidine carboxylase in the marrow cells of patients with mast cell leukemia is a very sensitive marker of mast cells.

 Treatment

 Immunoglobulin E (IgE) is important in mast cell function.
 Immunotherapy with anti-IgE immunoglobulin raised in sheep resulted in a transient decrease in the numbers of circulating mast cells in one patient with mast cell leukemia.
 Although splenectomy has led to brief responses in patients with mast cell leukemia, no firm conclusions as to the efficacy of this treatment are possible.
 Chemotherapy with combination of cytosine arabinoside and either idarubicin, daunomycin, or mitoxantrone as for acute myeloid leukemia has been used.
 Stem cell transplantation is an option, although no experience exists concerning responses and outcome.

 Prognosis

 Acute mast cell leukemia is extremely aggressive and has a grave prognosis.
 In most cases, multi-organ failure including bone marrow failure develops over weeks to months.
-Median survival after diagnosis is only about 6 months.
+Median survival after diagnosis is about 6 months.